a8uhnf/go-utility/README.md

 ## Stack
-Stack package is general implementation of "concurrent and blocking" stack
+Stack package is general implementation of concurrent and blocking stack.